What Is One Person Company?

 These are some basic features of the One Person Company.
 A person who is interested in running his own business without interference of any other person, who wants to have full control over the business, should definitely go with the idea of incorporation of OPC.
 Apart from the above basic features, some other features are also there in an OPC, namely: -

-- OPC can formed with the Authorized Share Capital of at least Rs.
+- OPC can be formed with the Authorized Share Capital of at least Rs.
 1Lakh, however, there is no such minimum requirement of Paid-Up Share Capital.

 - OPC can be converted into any other kind of company voluntarily only after the expiration of two years from the incorporation.
-However, if the total paid-up share capital of the company exceeds 50 lakh rupees and turnover of 2 crore rupees, it shall convert itself into either private or public limited company, after meeting the requirements.
+However, if the total paid-up share capital of the company exceeds 50 lakh rupees and a turnover of 2 crore rupees, it shall convert itself into either a private or public limited company, after meeting the requirements.

 What Should Be Opted Sole Proprietorship Or OPC?

 The difference between an OPC and Sole proprietorship business is that of the liability of the owner.
 In the case of a Person Company, members' liability in case of dissolution or winding up is limited, only up to the business assets.

 Whereas, in the case of a sole proprietorship business, the liability of the owner is unlimited.
 It signifies that, the creditors of a sole proprietorship business can recover their business liability from personal assets such as your cars, residential house or any kind of personal assets if business assets are not sufficient to recover their liability.

 - OPC cannot have more than 15 directors in a company.

 - OPC cannot convert itself into section 8 company of the Companies Act, 2013.